openenergymonitor/emonpi2/docs/other_sensors.md

 <b>T2</b> can be either a pulse input (<b>Pi GPIO22 pin-15</b> or AVR-DB PIN_PC0) or temperature sensing (<b>Pi GPIO17</b> or AVR-DB PIN_PB4)
 ```

-When running the standard emonPi2 single phase or three phase firmware pulse counting is handled by the EmonHub software running on the attached RaspberryPi.

-Add the following `emonhub.conf` interfacer configuration to enable reading on the applicable pulse inputs:
+It is easy to increase the number of pulse inputs when temperature sensing is not required.
+Simply select the P1 and P2 solder bridges above and add the following emonhub.conf interfacer configuration.
+This will enable direct readings from the applicable pulse inputs on the Pi, bypassing the AVR-DB microcontroller:

 ```
 [[pulse1]]